KONRADS098/markdown-blog/content/thoughts/context-engineering-series/01-signal-bottleneck/index.md

 ## What's Next

 Signal is the bottleneck.
-But how do you extract it?
-That's where context engineering comes in.

-In [The Stack](/thoughts/context-engineering-series/02-the-stack/), we'll explore the three layers that maximize signal: retrieval, ranking, and pruning.
-We'll cover when to front-load context versus lazy-load it, and how to implement progressive disclosure in practice.
+But solving it isn't about complex multi-agent systems or elaborate orchestration.
+The best coding agents are simple `while(tool_use)` loops with exceptional context engineering.

-Then in [Why Single Agents Win](/thoughts/context-engineering-series/03-start-simple/), we'll look at why simple architectures beat complex multi-agent systems when context engineering is done right.
+In the next part, we'll explore why simple architectures beat complex coordination, and when single agents are the right choice.